PedlarGames/pedlargames-content/content/articles/2025-11-05-location-graphs-and-dialogue-manager/index.md

 ### Moving Between Locations

 On some trigger activated by the player, or when the dialogue ends, we give the player the option to move to a connected location.
 We query the Location Graph Editor runtime script to get the list of connected locations, and present these as if they were choices in the dialogue.
-Then when the player selects a location, we update the current location in the State Manager, and load the dialogue for the new location.
+Then when the player selects a destination, we update the current location in the State Manager, and load the dialogue for the new location.

 ```gdscript
 # story.gd